willrorystone/MSc-Thesis-South-Asian-Population-Genetics/README.md

 ## Principle Components Analysis

 The first analytical technique I use to explore the dataset for population structure is Principle Components Analysis (PCA).
 I conduct PCA in RStudio using the package SNPRelate.
-The R code for this analysis is in the R file PCA_script.R.
+The R code for this analysis is in the R file **PCA_script.R**.

 ## ADMIXTURE Analysis